sprice/sprice.github.io/README.md

 This is the code for [shawnprice.com](http://shawnprice.com).

-This code uses [Jekyll](https://github.com/mojombo/jekyll) to generate static content that is hosted on [GitHub Pages](http://pages.github.com/).
+This code uses [Jekyll](https://github.com/mojombo/jekyll) to generate static content that is hosted on S3.